Titanostrombus galeatus: Phylogeny

-In 2006, Latiolais and colleagues proposed a cladogram (a tree of descent) that attempts to show the phylogenetic relationships of 34 species within the family Strombidae.
+In 2006, Latiolais and colleagues proposed a cladogram that attempts to show the phylogenetic relationships of 34 species within the family Strombidae.
 The authors analysed 31 species in the genus Strombus including Lobatus galeatus (there referred to as Strombus galeatus), and three species in the allied genus Lambis.
 The cladogram was based on DNA sequences of both nuclear histone H3 and mitochondrial cytochrome-c oxidase I protein-coding gene regions.
 In this proposed phylogeny, Strombus galeatus is show as a sister taxon to the clade that includes Lobatus gallus (Strombus gallus), Lobatus gigas (Strombus gigas), Lobatus costatus (Strombus costatus), Lobatus raninus (Strombus raninus), Lobatus peruvianus (Strombus peruvianus) and their last common ancestor.

 Ecology

 Titanostrombus galeatus dwells on rocky, sandy bottoms near mangrove areas.
 It lives in depths from the low tide mark to 15 m, but records go as deep as 30 m.
 During the beginning of the year, in the early months, L. galeatus exhibits a gregarious behavior, forming large agglomerates in shallow waters.
 This is due to the mating season, which is also when oviposition occurs.
 Females usually lay eggs arranged in clusters called egg masses, either directly on the sand or on dead mollusk shells.

 During the 19th century, strombid gastropods were believed to be carnivores.
 This erroneous conception was based on the writings of the French naturalist Jean Baptiste Lamarck, whose classification scheme grouped strombids with the carnivorous sea snails.
 However, subsequent studies have refuted the concept completely, proving without a doubt that strombid gastropods are herbivorous animals.
 L. galeatus feeds primarily on macroalgae, and occasionally on detritus.

 The giant conch is preyed upon by invertebrates, such as octopuses, and also by vertebrates, including rays (genera and species of cartilaginous fish in the family Myliobatidae), triggerfish (family Balistidae), and snappers (perciform fish in the family Lutjanidae).